BugSplat-Git/BugSplat-macOS/README.md

         BUGSPLAT_USER=<username>
         BUGSPLAT_PASS=<password>
         ```
     - Add the upload-archive.sh script located in Bugsplat.framework/Versions/A/Resources as an Archive post-action in your build scheme.
 The script will be invoked when archiving completes which will upload the xcarchive to Bugsplat for processing.
-You can view the script output in `/tmp/bugsplat-upload.log`
+You can view the script output in `/tmp/bugsplat-upload.log`.
+To share amongst your team, be sure to mark the scheme as 'Shared.'

         ![Alt text](/BugsplatTester/post-archive-script.png?raw=true)